Cancer Screening Tests: The Basics

-Screening tests are used for types of cancer that are relatively common in the population; this means the disease has a high incidence rate.
-Screening tests are also used for diseases where there are effective treatments available.
-For conditions where there is no known effective treatment, screening is of limited use.
-When your doctor suggests a screening test, it does not necessarily mean that he/she believes you have cancer.
-Screening tests detect the possibility that cancer is present before you have symptoms.
+Screening tests are used for types of cancer that are common in the population; this means the disease has a high incidence rate.
+Screening tests are also used for diseases where there are good treatments available.
+If there are no good treatments, screening is not helpful since there isn’t a way to treat the disease if you find it.

-There are different kinds of screening tests.
+There are different kinds of screening tests

-Screening tests include the following:
+Screening tests can include the following:

 What Makes a Good Screening Test?

-A good screening test is a safe test.
+A good screening test is a safe test

-A good screening test gives useful results.
+A good screening test gives useful results

-This means the test should reliably find disease when it is present in the patient and find no disease if it is not present. .
-A false-positive test occurs when test results appear to be abnormal even though there is actually no cancer.
+This means the test should be reliable in finding the disease when it is present in the patient AND find no disease if it is not present.
+A false-positive test occurs when test results appear to be abnormal, even though there is actually no cancer.
 A false-negative is when test results show no cancer when there really is cancer.

 The best screening tests have high sensitivity and high specificity.